 - Are there signs of structural damage?

 Even the soundest older windows will start to warp and rot over time.
-This can lead to condensation and moisture penetrating the window frame as well as the walls surrounding them.
-This can wreak havoc with the structural integrity of your historic home, which can lead to significant costs down the line if not resolved.
+This can lead to condensation and moisture penetrating the window frame and the surrounding walls.
+This can wreak havoc with the structural integrity of your historic home, leading to significant costs if not resolved.

 It is always wise to have your home inspected to see if there is any damage to the internal structure.
 A windows professional can examine your windows to determine if they need full-frame or partial window replacement.